-- Add 1-2 ml of the test solution, egg albumin, and deionized water in the respective test tubes.
+- In each test tube, add 1-2 ml of the test solution, egg albumin, and deionized water.

-- Add 1-2 ml of Biuret reagent to all the test tubes.
+- Add 1 to 2 millilitres of Biuret reagent to each test tube.

-- Shake well and allow the mixtures to stand for 5 minutes.
+- Shake the ingredients vigorously and let it stand for 5 minutes.

 Result of Biuret Test

 - Negative biuret test: No color change, i.e., the solution remains blue.
 Which indicates Proteins are absent within the given sample.
 Add a few drops of 5% sodium hydroxide solution to each test tube in order to ensure that the test sample is alkaline.
 In addition, if you are using a Biuret reagent, be sure to shake it thoroughly, as it is composed of 1% Copper II sulphate and 5% sodium hydroxide.

 - Positive biuret test: The solution turns from blue to deep purple.
 Which indicates Proteins are present within the given sample.

 |No color change, solution remain blue.||Proteins are absent in solution.|

 |Solution turns violet from blue.||Proteins are present in solution.|